Location map for RAF Kirton Lindsey. Map shows modern road layout and Local Government boundaries.

 The first three weeks after the Squadron’s arrival here to re-equip with Beaufighter VI's the weather was almost consistently bad with the result that the Squadron, instead of carrying out between 140–215 hours of night flying as was the practice on operations at Coltishall, only accomplished a total of 55 hours of night flying, all of which was non-operational.
 All ranks look forward to the day when the Squadron is operational again.Someone, somewhere, was already thinking of re-deploying the squadron into a more hostile situation.
 On 29 March the squadron undertook "Defence Exercises" to test the defence of the aerodrome.
 The imminent threat of a German invasion of Britain having faded by this date, something else was going on – but there is no known record of anybody rumbling what it was.

 "This success brought much encouragement to all members of the Squadron, as well as to the Station, and congratulatory messages, both by telephone and telegram, came from Group, Sector and various sections of the Station."Maybe the aircrew had been given an uplift by the receipt, on the 23rd, of 5,000 cigarettes donated by the Royal Over-Seas League?
 Be that is it may, the fillip to morale generated by Wyrill and Willins’ success appears to have enabled the Squadron to shrug off an adverse incident that soon followed... the forced landing three nights later of a nearly-new Beau Mk.VI (X7934) following a Hercules engine failure.
 No crash this time though; the better single-engine handling characteristics of the Mk.VI aircraft may well have played their part.
 A successful return to base on one engine, in the dark, was achieved by Pilot Officer Woolley.
-The solemn days of the Beau II and its Merlin engines were well and truly over.
+The solemn days of the Beau II and its Merlin engines seemed to be over.
+In fact, further fatalities in incidents caused by engine failure were to come, but Wooley had proved that safe landing of a Mk.VI on one engine could be achieved.

 Location map for RAF Honiley.